2016 Election Resources

 Akhil Reed Amar and Richard Pildes talked about the evolution of the democratic process, the reasons for the creation of the Electoral College, and the establishment of a bipartisan system and political parties in the United States.

 This Saturday, C-SPAN will cover the 2016 White House Correspondents' Dinner featuring guest red carpet arrivals, interviews on preparations for the event, as well as remarks by President Obama and The Nightly Show's Larry Wilmore.
 Coverage begins at 6:00 PM EDT.
-For additional information and resources, visit C-SPAN's White House Correspondents Association Dinner website.
+For additional information and resources, visit website.

 Below are videos for you to share with your students of President Obama's remarks from the previous seven dinners, as well as highlights from the final appearances of former presidents Ronald Reagan through George W. Bush.